Chinese postman problem

-The problem was originally studied by the Chinese mathematician Kwan Mei-Ko in 1960, whose Chinese paper was translated into English in 1962.
+The problem was originally studied by the Chinese mathematician Meigu Guan in 1960, whose Chinese paper was translated into English in 1962.
 The original name "Chinese postman problem" was coined in his honor; different sources credit the coinage either to Alan J. Goldman or Jack Edmonds, both of whom were at the U.S. National Bureau of Standards at the time.

-A generalization is to choose any set T of evenly many vertices that are to be joined by an edge set in the graph whose odd-degree vertices are precisely those of T. Such a set is called a T-join.
+A generalization takes as input any set T of evenly many vertices, and must produce as output a minimum-weight edge set in the graph whose odd-degree vertices are precisely those of T. This output is called a T-join.
 This problem, the T-join problem, is also solvable in polynomial time by the same approach that solves the postman problem.

 Undirected solution and T-joins

 The undirected route inspection problem can be solved in polynomial time by an algorithm based on the concept of a T-join.

 Let T be a set of vertices in a graph.
 An edge set J is called a T-join if the collection of vertices that have an odd number of incident edges in J is exactly the set T. A T-join exists whenever every connected component of the graph contains an even number of vertices in T. The T-join problem is to find a T-join with the minimum possible number of edges or the minimum possible total weight.

 For any T, a smallest T-join (when it exists) necessarily consists of $\tfrac{1}{2}|T|$ paths that join the vertices of T in pairs.
 The paths will be such that the total length or total weight of all of them is as small as possible.
 In an optimal solution, no two of these paths will share any edge, but they may have shared vertices.
 A minimum T-join can be obtained by constructing a complete graph on the vertices of T, with edges that represent shortest paths in the given input graph, and then finding a minimum weight perfect matching in this complete graph.
 The edges of this matching represent paths in the original graph, whose union forms the desired T-join.

 Both constructing the complete graph, and then finding a matching in it, can be done in O(n3) computational steps.

 For the route inspection problem, T should be chosen as the set of all odd-degree vertices.
 By the assumptions of the problem, the whole graph is connected (otherwise no tour exists), and by the handshaking lemma it has an even number of odd vertices, so a T-join always exists.
 Doubling the edges of a T-join causes the given graph to become an Eulerian multigraph (a connected graph in which every vertex has even degree), from which it follows that it has an Euler tour, a tour that visits each edge of the multigraph exactly once.
 This tour will be an optimal solution to the route inspection problem.